rubixchain/learn/content/hotbackups.md

 aliases: ["/data", "/about/data", "/contributing/data"]
 ---

-Hot backup, also known as dynamic or online backup, is a backup performed on data while the database is actively online and accessible to users.
+Hot backup, also known as dynamic or online backup, is performed on data while the database is actively online and accessible to users.
+It is useful to revert back to the previous state of the node, in the event of an undesired situation.

-A hot backup is the standard way of doing most data backups.
-Rubix has its own principal vendor of the process.
+A backup can be simply done by creating a zip folder of the Wallet and .ipfs folders on your system.

+Subsquently, a restore can be done by unzipping the same folders, to restore the previous state of your system (node).

+Depending on the OS of your system, your Wallet folder can be found under:
+Windows - C:\Rubix
+MacOS   - /Applications/Rubix
+Linux   - ~/Rubix

+The .ipfs folder can be found under:
+Windows - C:\Users\<username>
+MacOS   - ~/.ipfs
+Linux   - ~/.ipfs

+As part of our best practices, we recommend taking regaular backups of node imformation, namely the Wallet and IPFS folders.

 <!--
 <img src = "">